COTTON – ICE COTTON POSTS LARGE WEEKLY AND MONTHLY GAINS

 Louis W. Rose IV and Barry B. Bean

-The ICE Mar cotton contract gained 252 points during the first week of 2022, finishing at 115.12, with the Mar – May inversion strengthened slightly at 224.
+ICE July cotton gained 978 and 1356 points on the week and month, respectively, finishing at 145.63, as the July – Dec inversion ballooned to 2356.
 Last weekend our models predicted a finish on the week that was to be near unchanged to higher Vs the previous Friday’s settlement, which proved to be correct.
+However, we did not recommend trading this bias.
+The Dec contract gained 291, finishing at 122.07 – a 1079-point gain for April.

-For the week ending Jan 4, the trade increased its futures only net short position against all active contracts to approximately 15.5M bales; large speculators increased their aggregate net long position to around 8.5M bales.
-Managed money firms continue to keep their outright shorts at an alarmingly low-level and such could lead to (and potentially enhance) market breaks.
+For the week ending April 27, the trade reduced its futures only net short position against all active contracts to approximately 12.85M bales while large speculators reduced their aggregate net long position to around 7.1M bales.

 Have a great week!